-I have been living in my second hometown, Munich, for over three decades, and still, I haven’t explored all of its places.
+I have been living in my second hometown, Munich, for over three decades, and still, I haven’t explored all of its places including some churches in Munich.
 No, it doesn’t mean I don’t travel a lot or have no interest in discovering nooks and crannies of my city.

 It means the town is filled with an infinite number of mesmerizing architectures to see that every time I visit any corner of Munich, it amazed me differently.